RCODI/rcodi-blog/content/home/slider.md

     align: right
     overlay_img: slide-innovation.jpg
     overlay_filter: 0.5
-  item:
-  - title: Do you have a passion you'd like to pursue through research?
+  - title: Are you passionate about research?
-    content: 'Consider getting involved with our research center and join a team of passionate, driven individuals all working to benefit the world through research, one project at a time.
-View [Get Involved](/get-involved) for more information.'
+    content: 'Get involved with RCODI to join a team of driven researchers  working to advance open digital innovation.
+Visit [Get Involved](/get-involved) for more information.'
     align: right
     overlay_img: slide-newyear.jpg
     overlay_filter: 0.5